-The YMCA of Cape Breton provides quality child care by employing qualified staff who fulfill our high expectations for program delivery.
+The YMCA of Cape Breton provides quality childcare by employing qualified staff who fulfill our high expectations for program delivery.
 Facilitators are supported and guided by the regional coordinator and together we work as a team to ensure that the standards and services are consistent and appropriate.
 All YMCA of Cape Breton BAP staff have the appropriate training and/or experience.
 Our staff are certified by a variety of training facilities and have appropriate First Aid Training.
-We also strive to have our substitute teachers and program volunteers appropriately trained including an orientation to our programs, policies and procedures.
+We also strive to have our substitute teachers and program volunteers appropriately trained including an orientation to our programs, policies, and procedures.
 All staff, substitutes and volunteers are screened through the Child Abuse Registry and have had Criminal Record Checks and Vulnerable Sector Checks.
 All staff are encouraged and supported to continue their education through courses, workshops, conferences, and professional development.

-Outside Staff-Parent Relationships
+Outside Staff-Parent Relationship

-The YMCA of Cape Breton asks that you respect the professional work ethics of our staff and refrain from involving your child's teacher in your family life outside of the child care program (ex.
-Contractual babysitting, family social events etc.) At the YMCA we feel that each and every child and family has equal importance and we seek at all times to communicate this to the children.
+The YMCA of Cape Breton asks that you respect the professional work ethics of our staff and refrain from involving your child's teacher in your family life outside of the childcare program (ex.
+Contractual babysitting, family social events etc.) At the YMCA we feel that each child and family have equal importance and we always seek to communicate this to the children.
 Outside involvement can often undermine this principle in the eyes of the children and we ask for understanding on this issue.